 Hmmm, who do I know in the old country?
 I’m going to SQLSaturday Israel on 3-4 April, 2016.
 If you’re organizing a European event and we can work it around those dates, I’d love to go to other events on the trip.
 I don’t charge appearance fees or anything like that, but I do need to teach a pre-con in order to offset my flight & hotel costs.
 If it makes your event registration process easier, I can run the registrations through our e-commerce platform, and just pay you your share as people register.
 If you have questions, email me at…Read

-Dufl Bag A little background about me first: I travel 1-2 times per month Most of my trips tend to be one week long (or longer) When I travel, I wear clothes I wouldn’t normally wear at home (like cashmere sweaters) A lot of the stuff I wear onsite should probably be dry cleaned I’m lazy Dufl sounded perfect for me.
+Dufl Bag Update 2020/07/24: Dufl declared bankruptcy and closed up shop due to the COVID-19 pandemic.
+A little background about me first: I travel 1-2 times per month Most of my trips tend to be one week long (or longer) When I travel, I wear clothes I wouldn’t normally wear at home (like cashmere sweaters) A lot of the stuff I wear onsite should probably be dry cleaned I’m lazy Dufl sounded perfect for me.
 They ship you an empty suitcase, you fill it up with your business clothes, and send it back.
-Then, whenever you wanna go on a trip, you open the Dufl app on your phone, tell it where you’re going…Read
+Then, whenever you wanna go on a…Read

 The new Apple MacBook has only one port: a single USB-C port.
 That’s an idiotically minimalist design, but that’s another discussion.
 Two things you need to buy: PlugBug The PlugBug, $35 – this pops onto your power adapter and gives you a separate USB power plug good for simultaneously charging your USB devices.
 It was designed for the larger MacBook power supplies, so it hangs off the edge of these smaller USB-C ones, but whatever.
 Still works great.
 USB to USB-C cable, $15 – lets you run or charge your MacBook off a USB battery charger, car charger, another laptop’s…Read